 If water is staining the ceiling or dripping, the leak may be directly above, although water can travel along a joist or other interior framing member and stain a wall or ceiling some distance from the leak itself.
 If there are no stains or drips overhead as evidence, grab a flashlight and check the pipes in the basement or crawlspace.

-In a pinch, you can make your own pipe repair clamp by wrapping the burst section of pipe with a strip of rubber (from an inner tube, for example) and then clamping the wrap with an adjustable hose clamp, a pipe-sleeve clamp, or a C-clamp.
+4 If you don’t have a sleeve clamp, you can make your own pipe repair clamp by wrapping the burst section of pipe with a strip of rubber (from an inner tube, for example) and then clamping the wrap with an adjustable hose clamp, a pipe-sleeve clamp, or a C-clamp.

 Note that this is a temporary repair.
 Call a plumber if you are unable to replace the damaged section of pipe yourself.

 See below for how to do a more permanent repair.